 For the food Egg, whole, dried the typical serving size is 1 cup, sifted (or 85 g) which contains 2.88 ug of Vitamin B12.
 The precentage of the recommended daily value for this serving is 48 %.
-For this serving the Calories content is 514.25 kcal, the Protein content is 41.11 g, the Fat content is 36.58 g and the Carbohydrate content is 1.3 g.
+In terms of the gram weight and total content for this serving the Calories content is 514.25 kcal, the Protein content is 41.11 g, the Fat content is 36.58 g and the Carbohydrate content is 1.3 g.

 This list of 8 types of an egg, is brought to you by www.dietandfitnesstoday.com and ranges from Egg, whole, dried, stabilized, glucose reduced through to Egg, whole, cooked, poached where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin b12 content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin b12 in an egg.